Goa Inquisition: Controversy regarding Saint Francis Xavier's involvement

-The controversial connection of Francis Xavier with the Goa Inquisition is a matter of dispute among historians.
-The inquisition had been declared nearly two decades after he had left Goa, and the main laws were implemented in 1567, about 25 years after his departure.
-In fact, around 15 years had passed since his death and transfer of relics back to Old Goa.
+The inquisition was declared two decades after he left Goa, and the main laws were implemented in 1567, about 25 years after his departure.
+Around 15 years passed since his death and transfer of relics back to Old Goa.

 The letter cited was one written to King John III of Portugal, dated 20 January 1545 (3 years after leaving Goa) from Malacca in the Malay archipelago, in response to the scandalous lifestyle of the Portuguese sailors who had made the port city home, where he criticizes John III himself (something very rare at that time) about his officials who only care about collecting taxes and not about maintaining discipline amongst his subjects, and hence asks that a separate official with powers be sent to aid the old bishop to protect the new converts from ill-treatment from the undisciplined Portuguese commandants.
-He goes on to ask the King to stop thinking about filling his treasury and instead keep a part of the money made in the East Indies for the benefit of the new converts.
-This was not surprising as acclaimed historian Teotonio R. DeSouza states: recent critical accounts indicate that apart from the posted civil servants, "the great majority of those who were dispatched as 'discoverers' were the riff-raff of Portuguese society, picked up from Portuguese jails."
-Nor did the soldiers, sailors, or merchants come to do missionary work, and Imperial policy permitted the outflow of disaffected nobility.
-Many of the arrivals formed liaisons with local women and adopted Local culture.
-Missionaries often wrote against the "scandalous and undisciplined" behaviour of their fellow Christians.

-The misconception of his involvement seems to stem from distortion of history in certain cases namely, in the books titled The Goa Inquisition by Anant Priolkar (large parts of the books have been declared baseless by a 783 page report compiled from historical government and Vatican records by the University of La Sapienza), which gives a semi-fictitious report of the events relating to the Conquest of Goa, wrongfully stating that Afonso de Albuquerque attacked Goa to massacre the Hindus, though it is well establish his conquest was at the behest of the Hindu Vijayanagar Empire, and along with Timoji targeted the Bahmani Muslims residing in Goa, so much so that the death of Albuquerque was greatly mourned by the Hindu burghers as a liberator from the Muslim rule.